 Examples: Private Music Lessons (drum, piano, guitar, and brass), Hip Hop, Action Potential etc.

 Montcrest teams are coached by our staff who have a passion for sport.
-We also bring in professional outside instructors to prepare our players for the upcoming season of team sports.
-Throughout the year, we continue to bring in outside professionals to develop our players as well as provide professional development for our coaches.
+We also occasionally bring in professional outside instructors to prepare our players for the upcoming season of team sports.

 We offer our students three levels of opportunity to participate in our athletic program: